Skip to content

 Which potassium channel blocker drugs treat gait disorders, neurologic?

-pharmaranks lists 2 Potassium Channel Blocker products indicated for gait disorders, neurologic, per FDA drug-label data — each independently rated and ranked above.
+pharmaranks lists 2 Potassium Channel Blocker products used for gait disorders, neurologic, per NIH RxClass drug-classification data — each independently rated and ranked above.

 How are these ranked?